 A student has the right to refuse to permit the College to release directory information.
-In order to facilitate this, a student must request in writing that a privacy code be placed on his/her directory information through the Admissions and Registration Office or the Registrar's Office.
+In order to facilitate this, a student must request in writing that a privacy code be placed on his/her directory information through the Registrar's Office.
 If a privacy code is placed on a student's record, no directory information will be released in College publications or to third parties, excluding cases in which the Solomon Amendment or lawful subpoenas require the College to release such information by law.